0xTomDaniel/prisoners-dilemma/README.md

 In order to choose the correct threshold, I needed to get some feedback on different threshold options.
 So I created another program that would run my strategy against a variety of other common strategies for thousands of iterations, changing the threshold randomly after an 'epoch' and comparing the results to the new 'epoch'.
 I left this running over night and discovered the 'goldilocks zone' for threshold options.

 At this point I further tuned the threshold starting from the lower end of the 'goldilocks zone' and slowly increasing it until my strategy wouldn't produce a better result.
 I found the best threshold to be 88% probability of a Copy Cat when I chose to always Hold above the threshold.

+### Randomness

+The main reason that I decided to invoke randomness was to throw off any other strategies that were trying to predict my moves.
+Thinking back, I believe I manually tested different values until I was comfortable with the results.
+Unfortunately, it has been too long to remember the exact details.